ArnavG-it/pygrades/README.md

-# PyGradeTracker
+# PyGrades

-A command-line interface for tracking course grades.
+A lightweight tool for tracking and assessing grades.

+## Features

+- View your performance, track progress, and see what you need to do to reach your target grade.

+- Save your data across sessions and track grades for multiple semesters.

+- Specify course outlines, such as grading scales and drop policies.